 If you want to add some variety to the oatmeal, you can add either bananas or maple syrup to it.

 One of the biggest issues your hens will face during the winter months is the frozen ground.
 You might be surprised to find out that hens get a lot of nutrition from scratching and pecking at the ground.
 One of the most important minerals they get from foraging is grit.

 Chickens don’t have any teeth so the grit they collect is used to break and grind down their food.

 However, during the winter months if the ground freezes over your chickens won’t be able to forage for grit, and this can cause issues.

 You need to make sure your hens are getting their grit supply from elsewhere instead.
-Normally this can either be from commercial feed, or you can just scatter crushed oyster shell in their run.
+Normally this can either be from commercial feed, or you can just scatter crushed grit in their run.
 This doesn’t need to be done daily, a handful once every 2 weeks will be plenty for a small flock of 12 hens.

 How Much Should You Feed Them

 During the wintertime chickens eat around 1.5 times the amount of food they eat during the summer.
 And as you know instead of just filling my hens up with more pellets, I prefer to meet this additional food requirement using other sources.